Single Sign-on (SSO) using SAML is available on Wrike Enterprise accounts.

 - Wrike is used only by company employees: SSO can be enabled for all users on the account.

-- Wrike is used by both company employees and non-employees and employees and non-employees can be either regular users or collaborators: SSO can be enabled for users based on their email domain*.
+- Wrike is used by both company employees and non-employees: SSO can be enabled for users based on their email domain*.

 In most cases the approval process requires help from your System Ops team because the Domain Name System (DNS) records of the domains must be updated.